David Baker (author)

-of his career is that he first visited the US in 1962 and returned to work for NASA on the Gemini, Apollo and Space Shuttle programs between 1965 and 1984 as a Mission Planning and Analysis Department.
-He reports that he was present at NASA during Apollo 13 in 1970.
+of his career is that he first visited the United States in 1962 and returned to work for NASA on the Gemini, Apollo, and Space Shuttle programs between 1965 and 1984 as a Mission Planning and Analysis Department.

-He returned to the UK in 1984 and set up an independent consultancy helping countries around the world including India to develop and integrate commercial space technologies for their national space programmes.
+He returned to the United Kingdom in 1984 and set up an independent consultancy helping countries around the world including India to develop and integrate commercial space technologies for their national space programmes.

-He now works as a journalist, writer and an author.
-He has published thousands of articles, more than 100 books and contributed to many radio and TV documentaries about space missions in the US and Europe.
+He now works as a journalist, writer, and an author.
+He has published thousands of articles, more than 100 books and contributed to many radio and TV documentaries about space missions in the United States and Europe.
 In the past, he has edited the Aerospace Review, Jane's Aircraft Upgrades and Jane's Space Directory.
 He is a fellow of the British Interplanetary Society (BIS) and from 2011 until his resignation in 2021 he was the editor of the BIS's monthly journal, Spaceflight.